 - Limit the amount of high fat desserts and snacks like cookies, store-bought baked goods and chocolate you eat.
 These are high in fat and low in the nutrients your body needs.

 Some people find certain foods make their symptoms worse.
 If you have symptoms that come and go, try keeping a food journal where you record the foods you eat and any symptoms you have.
 It may help you figure out which foods cause your problems.
 Avoid those foods until after you have surgery.

 After you have surgery:

-Unless your doctor tells you not to, go back to your normal diet.
-Eat a moderate amount of fat.
+Unless your doctor tells you not to, go back to your normal diet as soon as possible.
 You do not need your gallbladder for normal digestion of food.
 Your liver still makes bile, so you can digest fat.

 Some people experience diarrhea after cholecystectomy.
 It usually stops soon after surgery.
 If you have on-going diarrhea, or if it is affecting your quality of life, speak with your health care provider.